PSdiv/GestureGaming_OpenCv/README.md

 # TetrisGame
-It is a gesture controlling Tetris game using OpenCv and Python It works for Windows.
-If you have MacOS you need to change directkeys.py.
+It is a gesture controlling Tetris game using OpenCv and Python.
+It works for Windows, If you have MacOS you need to change directkeys.py.